 The LX10 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 70D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic LX10 Manual.
+Further information on the features and operation of the 70D and LX10 can be found, respectively, in the Canon 70D Manual (free pdf) or the online Panasonic LX10 Manual.

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 70D or the Panasonic LX10 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 - Better low-light sensitivity: Requires less light for good images (0.7 stops ISO advantage).

 - Better live-view autofocus: Features on-sensor phase-detection for more confident autofocus.

 - Better sound: Can connect to an external microphone for higher quality sound recording.